ian-shepherd/reus/docs/source/index.rst

       time.sleep(4)

-It is a minor inconvenience to you but let's us all keep accessing the data.
+It is a minor inconvenience to you but lets us all keep accessing the data.

 .. toctree::
    :maxdepth: 2